Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Day 6: Bern - Zurich / Geneva

-You’ve got all day to explore Bern today.
-After breakfast, either join a guided city tour or head out on your own.
-Take a stroll through the old town, head to the bear park, check out the Bundeshaus (House of Parliament) and walk back to Rosengarten for the views.
+Today you have the whole day to explore Bern.
+After breakfast, you can either join a city tour or set off on your own.
+Stroll through the old town, visit the Bear Park, check out the Federal Palace, and walk back to the Rose Garden to enjoy the view.

-Once you’re ready to leave Bern, catch the train back to Zurich.
-Or, if you’re flying out of Geneva, you can head in that direction instead.
+When you're ready to leave Bern, hop on the train back to Zurich.
+Or if you're departing from Geneva, you can head in that direction too.

 Additional tips and informations for itinerary 5